- How to Write the Common Application Essays 2017-2018 - March 25, 2017

 - How to Write Emory University’s 2016-17 Essays - September 5, 2016

 - How to Write UT Austin’s 2016-17 Essays - September 4, 2016

 How to Write the Georgetown Application Essays 2016-2017

-As one of the nation’s premier private research universities located in Washington, D.C., Georgetown University is perhaps most commonly associated with Congress and politics.
-Originally founded in 1789, the school lays claim to incredible alumni, including former US President Bill Clinton and countless governors, diplomats, and heads of state.
-Of course, Georgetown’s ~7500 undergraduates have many other things to be proud of, such as their bustling student groups.
-Georgetown is home to organizations such as the Philodemic Society (one of the nation’s oldest debating clubs), as well as the largest student-owned corporation in the US.
+As one of the nation’s premier private research universities, located in Washington, D.C., Georgetown University is perhaps most commonly associated with Congress and politics.
+Originally founded in 1789, the school lays claim to incredible alumni, including former U.S. President Bill Clinton and countless governors, diplomats, and heads of state.

 Each year, over 20,000 students apply to Georgetown, but the selective university only accepts approximately 16.5% of those students.
-Georgetown University also requires high school seniors to fill out its own application separate from the Common Application, which will have applicants writing three essays in total.
+Georgetown University also requires high school seniors to fill out their own applications separate from the Common Application, which calls for applicants to write three essays in total.